compsys-progtools/fall2025/resources/glossary.md

 escape
 :  (verb) to insert an <wiki:Escape_character>

+exponent
+:  (in floats) the part of the bitstring that is used as a power of 2 to scale the number :  11 bits for 64 bit floats

 fixed point number
 :  the concept that the decimal point does not move in the number.
 Cannot represent as wide of a range of values as a floating point number.